StadGent/fractal_styleguide_gent-base/components/41-organisms/wizard/README.md

 Use the wizard component:

-* To split up a complex problem or task that requires user input into multiple steps or multiple subtasks, for instance, a configuration wizard.
+* To split up a complex problem or task into multiple steps or multiple subtasks, for example, a configuration wizard.
-* To guide users through a process that consists of multiple steps or multiple subtask, for instance a checkout process.
+* To guide users through a process that consists of multiple steps or multiple subtasks, for example, a checkout process.

 ## When not to use this component

+Do not use the wizard component when the main goal is collecting user input and when a single or short form can be used.
+In this case, use the <a href="{{path './form.html'}}">form</a> component instead.

-Do not use the wizard component for a process or a task that requires user input that is simple.
-In this case, use the <a href="{{path './form.html'}}">form</a> component instead.<!-- @TODO also refer to the multistep form component -->
+Do not use the wizard component when the steps or subtasks can only be presented using form components and no other elements.
+In this case, use the <a href="{{path './multistep-form.html'}}">form</a> component instead.<!-- @TODO maybe explain the difference between wizards and multistep forms, for instance, in a wizard also other components than  form components could be used, for example, a summary -->

 ## How it works